pmorie/kubernetes/docs/proposals/pod-security-context.md

     // Additional supplemental groups the container should run as
     // (does not override pod-level supplemental group) SupplementalGroupIDs []int64

     // Validate that container shouldn't run as UID 0 if
     // we should delegate to the image's default UID RunAsNonRoot bool
 }
 ```

-The `ContainerSecurityContext` type is very similar to the existing `SecurityContext` type, with
+The `ContainerSecurityContext` type is very similar to the existing `SecurityContext` type; the
-two additions:
+following changes are made:

-1. The `GroupID` field specifies the GID the container process runs as
+1. The `GroupID` field specifies the primary GID the container process runs as
 2. The `SupplementalGroupIDs` field specifies additional groups the container process should
-    be in
+    be in (in addition to the pod-level supplemental group)

-The addition of these fields enables scenarios where containers share resources via groups.

-### Backward compatibility

-TODO
+3. SELinux context can no longer be set at the container level

 ### Kubelet changes